-Applicants for Affiliate Staff membership shall meet the both NJ and JCAHO regulatory requirements for credentialing as it pertains to primary source verification.
-They shall be appointed to a specific department and be responsible to the appropriate Department Chairperson.
-They shall have no admitting, operating, consulting privileges and have no patient care duties in the UH.
-Provided that they comply with Epic Training, they may view information regarding their patients, but they may not enter orders or write noted in the medical record.
+Applicants for Affiliate Staff membership shall meet regulatory requirements for credentialing as it pertains to primary source verification.
+They shall be appointed to a specific department and be responsible to the appropriate Chief of Service.
+They shall have no admitting, operating, or consulting privileges and have no patient care duties in the UH.

-Since they have no direct patient care responsibilities at UH, Affiliate Staff members may be appointed and reappointed pursuant to an abbreviated application process and shall not be entitled to a Fair Hearing and Appeal Process set forth in these Bylaws, Article VI.
+Since they have no direct patient care responsibilities at UH, Affiliate Physician Staff members may be appointed and reappointed pursuant to an abbreviated application process and shall not be entitled to a Fair Hearing and Appeal Process as set forth in these Bylaws, Article VI.